BenIzhak/GANs-Workshop/README.md

 The frogs dataset was taken from: https://github.com/jonshamir/frog-dataset

-The HED network was taken from *TODO*: https://github.com/sniklaus/pytorch-hed
+The HED network was taken from: https://github.com/sniklaus/pytorch-hed

 The DCGAN network based on: https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html